 Our designed reality

 Two years late to the party, I discovered the brilliant review paper “Machine Behavior” by Iyad Rahwan and an all-star cast.
 Its premise is that we need to let systems relying on artificial intelligence be scientific study objects in their own right, even though they are, to some extent, engineered.
 The article opens with a quotation from Herbert Simon’s The Sciences of the Artificial, which feels right (Simon was a co-founder of artificial intelligence).
-However, I thought there must be more apt Simon quotations, which prompted me to re-leaf through Simon’s works and ponder over his lasting impact on the hot topics of today.
+However, I thought there must be more apt Simon quotations, which prompted me to re-leaf through Simon’s works and ponder over his lasting impact on today’s hot topics.
+Indeed, it feels like the authors interpret “artificial” in Simon’s title as equal to what it means in the phrase “artificial intelligence” today, which is not precisely what he intended.

 “The artificial” in Simon’s thinking are things that are synthesized and (typically) designed and engineered by humans.
+Indeed the same meaning as in “artificial intelligence” back then.
 We can characterize artifacts by their functions, goals, intended environment, and adaptations to the actual environment.
 Since our everyday life is a stream of interactions with such objects and since they require a different type of understanding than natural phenomena, the sciences of the artificial are needed and inevitably different from the natural sciences.

 The thesis is that certain phenomena are “artificial” in a very specific sense: they are as they are only because of a system’s being molded, by goals or purposes, to the environment in which it lives.
 If natural phenomena have an air of “necessity” about them in their subservience to natural law, artificial phenomena have an air of “contingency” in their malleability by environment.(Preface of the 3rd ed.)